 Hoss takes two months of leave.
 He sees a little black boy steal a candle.
 He learns the boy wants the candle to make a wish.
 As he gets to know the boy and his family, he decides to try to help the ...

 Little Michael Thorpe's father is accidentally shot and gravely injured.
 Believing that only God can save his father, and told by his Indian ranch hand that God lives on a mountain, Michael wanders ...

 Bret and Bart Maverick (and in later seasons, their English cousin, Beau) are well dressed gamblers who migrate from town to town always looking for a good game.
-Poker (5 card draw) is ...
+Poker (five-card draw) is ...
 See full summary »

-The Cartwright's thousand-square-mile Ponderosa Ranch is located near Virginia City, Nevada, site of the Comstock Silver Lode, during and after the Civil War.
+The Cartwright's one-thousand square mile Ponderosa Ranch is located near Virginia City, Nevada, site of the Comstock Silver Lode, during and after the Civil War.
 Each of the sons was born to a different wife of Ben's; none of the mothers is still alive.
 Adventures are typical western ones, with lots of personal relationships/problems thrown in as well.
 Written by

 Ed Stephan <firstname.lastname@example.org>

 28 of 31 people found this review helpful.